we-make-software/tech/README.md

 ```

-A Makefile does not have any extension, so name the file `Makefile`.
+A Makefile does not have an extension, so name the file `Makefile`.
+There are a few commands in this Makefile, but I will explain them later when the time comes.